 The Auto-Tension Chain System keeps the chain perfectly tight without any worries of it being too loose and the Automatic (Fixed Flow) Oiler contains a window level indicator so you know when it’s time to top off the oil.

-When it comes to electric chainsaws, this a powerhouse machine for any homeowner.
+When it comes to electric chainsaws, this is a popular powerhouse machine for any homeowner.

 - Best Homeowner Chainsaws